3 Reasons For Property Investments In Sydney

-The Sydney real estate market may have scared off some buyers in the past 24 months, however, smart buyers and property investors know that now is the time to snap up a Sydney apartment.
+The Sydney real estate market may have scared off some buyers in the past 24 months, however, smart buyers and property investors know that now is the time for a property investment in Sydney -- and a particularly good time snap up a Sydney apartment.

 In fact, the 2019 Property Investor Sentiment Survey found that a whopping 82 per cent of property investors said that “now was a good time to invest in residential property.”

 According to CoreLogic data, Australian dwelling values fell 4.8 per cent through 2018, marking the weakest housing market conditions since 2008.